Art is a Business, and Artists Should Run It

 Since 1930, this stately structure has been home to The Dallas Woman’s Forum, which is now in its 111th year and remains a force to be reckoned with in the city.
 The Forum is currently engaged in a full restoration of the mansion.

-CHF is thrilled to hold our Art Business Summit here.
+CHF is thrilled to hold our Art Business Conference here.
 We welcome the opportunity to call attention to this beautiful space, as well as to the Forum’s ongoing efforts to champion its community’s rich history, art, and design.

 We're pleased to collaborate with Morrow & Associates for this event.